ufz/ogs/web/content/docs/benchmarks/python-bc/hertz-contact/hertz-contact.md

 Eq.&nbsp;$(\ref{eq:bar-p})$ is reproduced, too.
-But for $\bar p$ there are rather strong deviations between the numerical and analytical results, which might be due to deviations in the contact radii&nbsp;$a$, due to unsufficient mesh resolution or due to the chosen linear order of FEM ansatz functions.
+But for $\bar p$ there are rather strong deviations between the numerical and analytical results, which might be due to deviations in the contact radii&nbsp;$a$, due to insufficient mesh resolution or due to the chosen linear order of FEM ansatz functions.